-Many people with a form of anxiety characterized by overworrying find that they spend an excessive amount of time pondering either the future or the past.
-New research published this month in Science suggests that doing so worsens our mood.
+Many people with a form of anxiety characterized by over-worrying find that they spend an excessive amount of time pondering either the future or the past.
+Research published in the journal Science suggests that doing so worsens our mood.
 Does this very human tendency to get caught up in thoughts about the past and future affect you?[Read more…]